-As a Girl Scout volunteer, you will work with and inspire a team of Girl Scout Juniors to make a difference in the Girl Scout or local community and help each girl achieve the highest honor a Girl Scout Junior can earn-the Girl Scout Bronze Award.
-You and the girls will have fun along the way as you help bring their own unique creativity to all they do and achieve.
-This guide is designed as a companion for the Girl Scout Bronze Award Guidelines for Girl Scout Juniors, which can be found at gswise.org>About Girl Scouts>Our Program>Highest Awards>Bronze Award.
+As a Girl Scout volunteer, you will work with and inspire a team of Girl Scout Juniors to make a difference in the Girl Scout or local community and help them achieve the highest honor a Girl Scout Junior can earn-the Girl Scout Bronze Award.
+Your Girl Scouts and you will have fun along the way as you help bring their own unique creativity to all they do and achieve.
+This guide is designed as a companion for the Girl Scout Bronze Award Guidelines for Girl Scout Juniors, which can be found at www.gswise.org/bronzeaward.

-Girls earn the Girl Scout Bronze Award by completing a Journey, and then creating a Girl Scout Bronze Award project based on their observations of a local issue.
-As the girls pursue their project, they put the Girl Scout Promise and Law into action.
+Girl Scouts earn the Girl Scout Bronze Award by completing a Journey, and then creating a Girl Scout Bronze Award project based on their observations of a local issue.
+As they pursue their project, they put the Girl Scout Promise and Law into action.
 They also develop an understanding of sustainability and gain a wider perspective of the world by discussing how others may experience the same problem that their project helped resolve.

-Earning the Girl Scout Bronze Award involves the time it takes to complete a Girl Scout Junior Journey, including the Take Action project, and a suggested minimum of 20 hours for each girl to build their team, explore their community, choose and plan their project, put their plan in motion, and spread the word to educate and inspire others.
+Earning the Girl Scout Bronze Award involves the time it takes to complete a Girl Scout Junior Journey, including the Take Action project, and a suggested minimum of 20 hours for each Girl Scout to build their team, explore their community, choose and plan their project, put their plan in motion, and spread the word to educate and inspire others.